A Foodcentric Life

 Notes

-Make ahead note – mushrooms can be made a few hours ahead, covered and refrigerated.
-Remove form the refrigerator about 30 minutes prior to broiling to get the chill off, then broil and serve hot.
+Mushrooms can be made a few hours ahead, covered and refrigerated.
+Remove from the refrigerator about 30 minutes prior to baking or broiling to get the chill off, then bake or broil and serve hot.

 Nutrition